Weapons of war

 One topic central to the gun control debate is whether or not AR-type rifles are “weapons of war” with no purpose in civilian hands.
 The anti-gun side points out the obvious similarities between an AR-15 and an M-16, and insists citizens have no right or reason to own either one.
 Gun rights advocates stress an AR’s inability to fire on full automatic and insist that makes them wholly unsuitable for military service.

-In my experience, the anti-gun side typically engages in more snarky, insulting rhetoric than the pro-gun side does.
+In my experience, the anti-gun side typically engages in more snarky, insulting rhetoric than the pro-gun side.
 Gun control advocates call gun owners stupid, say we’re all paranoid, and accuse us of being violent hicks (or even worse, say we own guns to compensate for our [gasp!] small penises).
 But that reverses when the question of whether or not “assault rifles” are military weapons arises.
 Then we gun owners become the snarky, insulting ones.

 Last week I watched an interview with a gun rights advocate on Fox News.
 He insisted that an AR has almost nothing in common with a military rifle because it’s not fully automatic.
 He laughed at Megyn Kelly’s suggestion that they were almost the same, and claimed nobody he knew in the military would ever carry an AR in combat.

 I call BS on that one.
 I carried a semiauto-only M14 in Afghanistan as my primary weapon.
-I’ve fired my personal AR in a military marksmanship and close quarters combat competition, against other shooters with issued M4 carbines.
+I’ve fired my personal AR in a military marksmanship and close quarters combat competition, against other shooters armed with issued M4 carbines.
 I’ve trained with my personal AR at close and medium range targets, against moving targets, and against multiple targets.
 The entire reason I bought an AR was because it’s a military weapon.
 I wanted to train with almost the same weapon I might carry in combat.
 If I was downrange and armed with my personal AR instead of an issued weapon, I wouldn’t feel the least bit uncomfortable with it.

 When someone says, “But the AR isn’t fully automatic,” I respond, “So what?”
 In a rifle, full auto fire has limited tactical worth.
-It’s not often that we fire our weapons on burst (currently issued M16s and M4s fire 3 round burst, not full auto) because it’s inaccurate and burns a lot of ammo.
+It’s not often that we fire our weapons on burst (currently issued M16s and M4s fire 3-round burst, not full auto) because it’s inaccurate and burns a lot of ammo.
 We emphasize carefully aimed fire, not “spray and pray” like the Taliban.
-We often make fun of our enemies, and sometimes our allies, because of their tendency to dump rounds on full auto every time they pull a trigger.
+We often make fun of our enemies, and sometimes our allies, for their tendency to dump rounds on full auto every time they pull a trigger.
 A fully automatic rifle certainly can be a useful tool, but isn’t a drop-dead necessity in combat.
 And among poorly supplied fighters, it quickly depletes meager stocks of ammo.

 As far as I’m concerned, ARs are for all practical purposes military weapons.
 But before any of my gun-rights brothers accuse me of betraying the cause, let me follow up with this statement: there’s nothing wrong with the fact that they’re military weapons.
 It’s a good thing.

 Despite what the Huffington Post or Mother Jones publishes, the 2nd Amendment isn’t about hunting or sport shooting.
 It’s about the citizens’ right to resist tyranny.
-About 5 seconds of Googling turns up this quote, among many others, on Wikipedia:
+About five seconds of Googling turns up this quote, among many others, on Wikipedia:

 “Before a standing army can rule, the people must be disarmed; as they are in almost every kingdom of Europe.
-The supreme power in America cannot enforce unjust laws by the sword; because the whole body of the people are armed, and constitute a force superior to any bands of regular troops that can be, on any pretense, raised in the United States.” -Noah Webster (writing under the nom de plume of “A Citizen of America”), An Examination Into the Leading Principles of the Constitution (October 17, 1787)
+The supreme power in America cannot enforce unjust laws by the sword; because the whole body of the people are armed, and constitute a force superior to any bands of regular troops that can be, on any pretense, raised in the United States.” – Noah Webster (writing under the nom de plume of “A Citizen of America”), An Examination Into the Leading Principles of the Constitution (October 17, 1787)

 Noah Webster and his fellow founding fathers wanted us to be armed in order to resist government tyranny should the need arise.
 Therefore, it follows that we have the right to possess weapons capable of resisting tyrannical government forces.
 An AR gives the citizen that capability.